Male Scissor-tailed Flycatcher in Flight, White Rock Lake

 See more photos from Bird In Flight

-• northern shoveler in flight Eclipse Plumage
+• drake northern shoveler in flight incoming

 See more photos from Scissor-tailed Flycatcher